"Safety First, Quality Always"

 It takes a committed and focused workforce to keep a healthy business actively growing and evolving to meet the needs of a constantly changing marketplace.
 Over the years, our company has successfully demonstrated an industry-leading commitment to the inclusion of persons of indigenous heritage in our workforce.

 With the indigenous segment of our workforce numbering in the hundreds, we know that our work with partner communities, local indigenous populations, and indigenous organizations that support workforce development and training has proven successful.

 It takes many different types of services to keep our facilities operating smoothly.
-Local indigenous businesses have played a key role in meeting the needs our clients and guests.
+Local indigenous businesses have played a key role in meeting the needs of our clients and guests.
 Our company has developed strong ties to those indigenous company’s already providing services to our operations and we work with our partner communities to ensure we will continue to grow and expand on those opportunities as our business grows and develops in to the future.

 Every opportunity has its own unique characteristics and every community has its own particular distinctions, needs, goals and objectives.
 Our approach to community engagement and dialogue is to be transparent and open about who we are, what we do and how we do it, and to listen to what potential partner communities say partnership looks like to them.

 There are opportunities when something big can happen and have success.
 There are also times when starting small, building for success and growing competency in the partnership is a better route to follow.
 There are other times when partnership may be something entirely different than what either party considered at the outset of the conversation.